 - Test it out – Now you’ve got your niche established, it’s time to test it out.
 Change your business profile description or social media bios to pinpoint exactly what you are offering people.
 People don’t like to have to search for how you can help them.
 You need to be slapping them across the face with who you are and how you can help them.

 - Niche further – Once you’ve test run your new business model, see if there is room to niche down even further.
 We should always be assessing the structure of our business, what we offer our clients and always make sure your marketing is very clear!

 I really hope this post has given you something to think about in terms of your brand/ business.
 I know it can be very daunting at first, but trust me once you get started and see just how beneficial finding your niche can be, you’ll become obsessed.
-If you have any questions at all please don’t hesitate to ask, leave me a comment below or come join the conversation on our Facebook group By You.
+Come join the conversation on our Facebook group By You.